Randall Flagg: The Dark Tower series

 In The Dark Tower, Flagg indicates that he is not John Farson, but served under him until the latter's downfall.
 Flagg reveals his plans to climb the Dark Tower, see the room at the top and become the god of all.
 Flagg believes that he can only achieve this by killing Mordred and taking his birthmark-stained foot.
 Although he tries to befriend Mordred and pledge allegiance to him, Mordred telepathically senses Flagg's true motives and eats him, forcing him to rip out his eyes and tongue first.

 The Dark Tower reveals more of Flagg's background, relating that he was born Walter Padick in Delain to Sam the Miller of Eastar'd Barony.
-At age 13 Walter set out for a life on the road, but was raped by a fellow wanderer; author Bev Vincent hypothesized in The Road to the Dark Tower that Flagg's later actions toward Delain in The Eyes of the Dragon may have been revenge for the abuse he suffered as a child.
+At age 13, Walter set out for a life on the road, but was raped by a fellow wanderer; author Bev Vincent hypothesized in The Road to the Dark Tower that Flagg's later actions toward Delain in The Eyes of the Dragon may have been revenge for the abuse he suffered as a child.
 Resisting the temptation to crawl back home, Padick instead moves toward his destiny; he learns various forms of magic, achieving a quasi-immortality.
-After centuries of wreaking havoc Flagg attracts the attention of the Crimson King, who adopts him as his emissary.
+After centuries of wreaking havoc, Flagg attracts the attention of the Crimson King, who adopts him as his emissary.

+Though Flagg is presumably killed in the final novel, Roland later learns that he is cursed to repeat his quest through multiple cycles of reincarnation.
+Therefore, Flagg is resurrected when Roland's next cycle begins, and the gunslinger pursues him.